nutechsoftware/alarmdecoder-smartthings/README.md

 * Arm, disarm, or panic your alarm system from within SmartThings.
 * Provides virtual sensors that can be married to zones on your panel to allow automation based on zones faulting and restoring.
+* Provides virtual momentary switches with indicators for arming away, stay and toggling chime mode with each switch indicating the current state.
+Alexa and other systems are able to activate these switches to allow a wide array of alarm panel control possibilities.
+* Provide virtual contact sensors for "Ready" and "Alarm Bell" indications on the alarm panel.
+* Provides a virtual "AD2 Smoke Alarm" that can be integrated with SHM or other systems to control state during a fire event such as turning all lights on.
+* Provides the ability to create virtual switches that can be tied to specific Contact ID report codes from the alarm panel.
+As an example a zone setup as a Carbon Monoxide alarm can be directly tied to a virtual switch that will OPEN in the event it triggers using Contact ID 162.
-* Smart Home Monitor integration
+* Smart Home Monitor integration.
-** One-way - Arm or disarm your panel when the Smart Home Monitor status is changed.
+One-way - Arm or disarm your panel when the Smart Home Monitor status is changed.
-** Two-way - Change Smart Home Monitor's status when your panel is armed or disarmed.
+Two-way - Change Smart Home Monitor's status when your panel is armed or disarmed.

-## DeviceType Capabilities
+## Virtual devices

-* Switch - Used to represent the panel in an ARMED STAY state.
-Triggering switch.on() will arm the panel using the stored user code.  switch.off() will disarm the panel.
-This is input only at the moment.
-* Lock - Used to represent the panel in an ARMED AWAY state.
-Triggering lock.lock() will arm the panel and lock.unlock() will disarm the panel.
-This is the primary capability for watching for armed/disarmed events.
-* Alarm - Used to indicate an alarming state and also may trigger a panic on the panel with alarm.both().
-* SmokeDetector - Used to indicate if a FIRE was detected on the panel.
-* Virtual Zone Sensors - The service manager smartapp creates 8 virtual contact sensors which are used to provide triggers when configured zones are tripped on the alarm panel.
+* AlarmDecoder(AD2)
+Main service device provides a simple user interface to manage the alarm.

+* AD2 Alarm Bell
+An indicator to show the panel bell state close = off, open = sounding

+* AD2 Chime
+Capabilities:  Momentary
+Description: indicator to show the Chime state.
+-- Action **'push'** will toggle the chime state.
+States: [on, off]
+ -- state is not working and will require a future AD2 Web app update.

+* AD2 Ready
+Capabilities: Contact Sensor
+Description: An indicator to show the panel ready to arm state.
+States: [open, close = Ready]

+* AD2 Smoke Alarm
+Capabilities: smokeDetector
+Description: An indicator to show the panel fire state.
+States: [clear, detected]

+* AD2 Stay
+Capabilities:  Momentary
+Description: indicator to show the arm Stay state
+-- Action **'push'** will send the arm Stay command to the panel
+States: [on, off]

+* AD2 Away
+Capabilities:  Momentary
+Description: indicator to show the arm Away state
+-- Action **'push'** will send the arm Away command to the panel
+States: [on, off]

+* AD2 Panic Alarm
+Capabilities:  Momentary
+Description: Action **'push'** will send the Panic Alarm command to the panel
+States: No indication of alarm type

+* AD2 Aux Alarm
+Capabilities:  Momentary
+Description: Action **'push'** will send the AUX Alarm command to the panel
+States: No indication of alarm type

+* AD2 Fire Alarm
+Capabilities:  Momentary
+Description: Action **'push'** will send the Fire Alarm command to the panel
+States: No indication of alarm type

+* AD2 Zone Sensor #N
+Capabilities: Contact Sensor
+Description: An indicator to show the zone state
+States: [open , close] * reversible in parent device settings

+* AD2 CID-NNN
+Capabilities: Momentary
+Description: Indicates the state of the given Contact ID report state.
+The action **'push'** will restore to closed state
+States: [on, off]

 ## Setup